 "Climate neutral" would mean that a country is not responsible for any impact on the climate at all.
 This would also include the emission of dust particles etc. Many scientists therefore consider climate neutrality impossible.

-We use the CO2 budgets provided by the IPCC (see table on page 108).
-However, these budgets start on the 1st of January 2018.
-Due to this we add to these budgets the global emissions in the years 2017 and 2016.
+We use the CO2 budgets provided by the IPCC (see table on page 5-96).
+Attention: The CO2-Budgets are the values in brackets.
+However, these budgets start on the 1st of January 2020.
+Due to this we add to these budgets the global emissions in the years 2016 until 2019.

 Here we use data from the UN World Population Prospects 2019.
 Since these figures are given for the 1st of July of every year we take the average of the years 2015 and 2016 to get the population on 1st of January 2016.